 Yes, Drawing manga is easy and anyone can do it.
 To prove this, here is some manga art I drew:

-Funnily enough, it only took me a couple of hours to create that, and as you can see, it’s almost indistinguishable from so-called “professional” manga.
+Funnily enough, it only took me dozens upon dozens hours to create that, and as you can see, it’s almost indistinguishable from so-called “professional” manga.
 Just goes to show you what you can accomplish in this world with just a little elbow grease.

 WHAT IS THE BEST MANGA OF ALL TIME?